Raqeeb58/Traffic-Control/README.md

   3'b001 = Green
   3'b010 = Yellow
   3'b100 = Red
+m1-->(straight from left to right), m2 -->(straight from left to right themn turn right
+m3-->(straight from down to up then turn right), m4--> (straight from right to left then turn left as well as go straight)

 States and Timing:
 The FSM moves through 6 states, each representing a phase in traffic light control: